taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 1

 It's the next day, first day of classes.
 We see a large hallway, with many tall double doors, each covered in the name and crest of a guild.
-One hand made banner above an entrance proudly labels the space as **"INFRADESTRUCTORS workspace 267"**.
+One hand made banner above an entrance proudly labels the space as **"Workspace 267: INFRADESTRUCTORS"**.
 From inside, Zalo's voice can be heard saying: "...so if you open this panel..."

 Next panel, we are inside the **INFRADESTRUCTORS** workspace, bird's eye view.
 We see Zalo standing at a large workbench surrounded by first-year trainees, including Min.
 Zalo is holding up a corkboard to which is pinned a flat, flexible device about the length and width of a short, fat finger.
 It has been carefully dissected so that the miniscule inner circuitry is visible.